 Bacteria can also accumulate on the tongue, causing a foul smell.
 A practice known as tongue scraping can help you remove this thin layer of film.
 Using your toothbrush or a specialized tongue scraper, brush or scrape your tongue at least once per day.
 Learn more about why you should be brushing your tongue.

 Parsley is a popular folk remedy for bad breath.
-Its fresh scent and high chlorophyll content suggest that it can have a deodorizing effect. (not done on human breath, however) have shown that parsley can effectively combat foul sulfur compounds.
+Its fresh scent and high chlorophyll content suggest that it can have a deodorizing effect.

 To use parsley for bad breath, chew on fresh leaves after each meal or buy a parsley dietary supplement here.